UPCOMING 2021 CLASS ENROLLMENT ANNOUNCEMENT

 The process for becoming a Certified Master Naturalist typically takes about a year.
 Start by locating a Virginia Master Naturalist Chapter in the area.
 If you live on the Eastern Shore of Virginia, you’ll need to complete a 40-hour Basic Training Class offered by our Chapter.
 Then you are a chapter member.
 To become a Certified Master Naturalist you’ll need to complete an additional 8 hours of advanced training and participate in 40 hours of volunteer service annually.

 There is one basic training class a year.
 Taking this class is the first step in joining this Chapter.
 Classes usually start at 9:00 AM and end at 3:00 PM with field trips having day specific schedules.
 The classroom programs have recently been held at the Historic Onancock School in Onancock, Virginia with field sessions at various locations on the Eastern Shore.
 These sessions are conducted by Subject Matter Experts (SME’s).
-The application form for the next class beginning April 1, 2021 is on the Forms Page.
+The class is typically held over 10 weeks from September to November.
+See Forms Page.

 Basic Training consists of: